kshoultz/starter/README.md

 # starter

+## Intent of this project

-Site to hold examples for a new project.
+Site to hold examples for a new project or snippets for others.